New physics search via CP observables in $B^0_s \rightarrow \phi\phi$ decays with left- and right-handed Chromomagnetic operators: New physics model

+\mycomment{However, since the annihilation diagram contribution to Chromomagnetic operator is a subleading correction to an already subleading term, it is a highly suppressed contribution which can be ignored.
+Thus, the hierarchy predicted by the $V-A$ structure of current is followed in Chromomagnetic operator.}

+\cng{On the other hand, \emph{the contribution from the Chromomagnetic operator is suppressed in transverse penguin amplitudes} (originally pointed out in \cite{kagan}, and verified by pQCD approach in \cite{bvv8}).
+Therefore, the NP contributions manifesting via Chromomagnetic operator should predominantly contibute to longitudinal polarisation amplitude.
+This is a key point, that we would use in the subsequent sections for our fit.}

+\cng{The total amplitude for SM, left- and right-handed currents can be written as follows, where, as discussed above, we neglect the transverse contributions $\Amp_{\parallel,\perp}^{L,R}$ in NP amplitudes:}

-} where $\mx^{\rm SM}$ and $\mx^{\rm NP}$ contains the contribution from the matrix elements for SM and NP case, respectively. {The $\xi^p_k$ ($k=\{0,\parallel,\perp\}$ and $p \in \{\rm{SM},\rm{L},\rm{R}\}$) are combinations of Wilson coefficients, and contain the weak phases (their actual form depends upon the model chosen to compute the matrix elements, but it is not important for our purposes).} Notice the sign changes in the right-handed amplitude: this occurs because of the change in sign in the axial part of the current.
+$\mx^{\rm SM}$ and $\mx^{\rm NP}$ contains the contribution from the matrix elements for SM and NP case, respectively.
+The $\xi^p_k$ ($k=\{0,\parallel,\perp\}$ and $p \in \{\rm{SM},\rm{L},\rm{R}\}$) are combinations of Wilson coefficients, and contain the weak phases. \cng{The actual form of $\xi$ and $\mx$ depend upon the model chosen to compute the matrix elements, but it is not important for our purposes.
+The important thing to notice is the \emph{sign change in the longitudinal component of right-handed amplitude}.
+This sign change occurs due to the sign change in the axial part of the current; we have verified this for longitudinal amplitude by both naive factorisation and pQCD approach.}

-We can also write the total amplitude for different transversities.
-However, before doing that, we use the simple argument that the \emph{contribution from the Chromomagnetic dipole operator ($O_{8g}$) is suppressed in transverse penguin amplitudes} (originally pointed out in \cite{kagan}).
-Since we do not expect contributions from annihilation diagrams here, the hierarchy we discussed previously gets stronger and NP contribution becomes totally dominated by the longitudinal component.
-This would imply $\mx^{\rm NP}_0 \gg \mx^{\rm NP}_{\parallel,\perp}$.
-Hence, we can ignore the NP transverse components, and the only transversity amplitude that would change in the presence of NP manifested via Chromomagnetic operator would be